erintimli01/capstone/README.md

 #### Friday 4/28
 * 8-9 preliminary research and setting up
 * 9-910 add research planning and planning log
-* 915 read articles about using c# with react
+* 915 read articles about using C# with react
+* 930 video about making store in C#